syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/selection/row-selection.md

 To achieve range of row selection, you can use the `selectRowsByRange` method.
 This method selects a range of rows from start and end row indexes.

-The following example, demonstrates how to select a range of rows within the Grid by obtaining the selected rows start index and end index through textbox components.
+The following example, demonstrates how to select a range of rows within the Grid by obtaining the selected rows start index and end index through [TextBox](https://ej2.syncfusion.com/aspnetmvc/documentation/textbox/getting-started) components.
 Then, pass these start index and end index as arguments to the `selectRowsByRange` method.
 When you trigger the button event by clicking the **Select Rows** button, a range of rows is selected within the Grid.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}